The questions is ‘Does the group include enough proven leaders to be able to drive the change process?’

-After all, as Deming noted, “It is not enough that management commit themselves to quality and productivity, they must know what it is they must do.”
+After all, as Deming noted, “It is not enough that management commits themselves to quality and productivity, they must know what it is they must do.”
 In this article, we’ll describe the second part of the coalition—the need and mechanism to train executives, managers, and leaders.

 Strong leadership is needed to successfully implement any change in an organization.
-In the context of SAFe, some of these leaders will provide direct and ongoing sponsorship for the change by participating in the LACE—while others will be directly involved in implementing SAFe, or leading, managing, and influencing the other players in the transformation.
+In the context of SAFe, some of these leaders will provide direct and ongoing sponsorship for the change by participating in the LACE—while others will be directly involved in implementing SAFe, or be leading, managing, and influencing the other players in the transformation.
 Their role could include participating directly in launching Agile Release Trains (ARTs).
 Or, it could mean that they will work at higher levels to eliminate impediments that arise in the company’s current governance, culture, and practices.
 All of these stakeholders need the knowledge and skills to lead—rather than follow—the implementation.

 Exhibit the Lean-Agile Mindset

 - Thinking Lean – Much of the thinking in Lean is represented in the SAFe House of Lean icon.
 It is organized around six key constructs.
 The roof represents the goal of delivering value.
 The pillars support that goal via respect for people and culture, flow, innovation, and relentless improvement.
 Lean leadership provides the foundation upon which everything else stands.

 - Embracing agility – SAFe is built entirely on the skills, aptitude, and capabilities of Agile teams and their leaders.
-And while there is no one definition of what an Agile method is, the Agile Manifesto provides a unified value system that helped introduce Agile practices into mainstream development.
+While there is no one definition of what an Agile method is, the Agile Manifesto provides a unified value system that helped introduce Agile practices into mainstream development.